I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 • Provide the beneficiary or recipient and appointed representative, if any, the opportunity to submit a written request to the ALJ, no later than 30 days after receipt of the acknowledgment letter, explaining why it is necessary that an OIG witness appear at the hearing; and

 • Request the beneficiary or recipient and appointed representative, if any, inform or submit to us all evidence that is new, material, and related to the period on or before the date of the original allowance no later than 5 business days before the scheduled hearing.
-This evidence may include evidence the beneficiary or recipient obtained from the Receivers previously associated with his or her file in Eric C. Conn's office.
+This evidence may include evidence the beneficiary or recipient obtained from the Receivers previously associated with their file in Eric C. Conn's office.

 SRC staff will associate a copy of the acknowledgment letter with the B section of the claim(s) file.